 Foster Care is temporary care for children who have the ultimate goal of returning home to their birth parents or other relatives.
 The length of stay in foster care varies from a few days to much longer.
-Foster parents play a vital role in understanding the needs of the children during these difficult times, and their help, intervention, and nurturing can make all the difference to a child in need
+Foster parents play a vital role in understanding the needs of the children during these difficult times, and their help, intervention and nurturing can make all the difference to a child in need.

 Wake County foster parents represent all walks of life and all races, economic backgrounds and religions.
 Foster parents need to be caring individuals who understand the special needs of children who have been separated from their families.
 You do need to have extra time and extra patience to help a child adjust to your home and to the changes he or she is experiencing.
 Please call 919-212-7474 for additional information and to complete an initial screening assessment.

 Prospective foster parents need to attend a preparation group.
 We will only license Wake County residents.
 This training is designed to help you learn more about foster care and the needs of the children.
-This information will help you decide whether or not you are ready to make the commitment to be a foster parent.
+This information will help you decide whether you are ready to make the commitment to be a foster parent.
 If you are a couple, both adults must attend the group.
 The meetings are generally held one night a week for ten consecutive weeks (from 6:30 to 9:30 p.m.).
 Saturday classes may also be offered.
 Please note you must be approved to attend the training session, which is by invitation only.
-Refer to the 2015 Foster Care Information Meeting and MAPP training schedule will be posted soon.
+Refer to the 2015 Foster Care Information Meeting/MAPP training.